NSS-SE-Frontend-Cohort/Bug-Ranch-yosiefha/README.md

    > cattleToDrive is not defined error, the issue is hireDrovers function doesn’t return the drovers array and cattleToDrive is not defined in drovers.js, to fix this we need to add a return statment to the hireDrovers function  and replace cattleToDrive herdSize at the module drovers.js.
 The value pf drovers will be an array of drover objects.

 2. At the bottom of the main module, you will see the following code - `for (const drover of drovers)`.
 Explain what the values of both the `drover` and the `drovers` variables are.
-   > Drovers is an array of drover objects and drover represents each object in the array.
+   > The value pf drovers will be an array of drover objects.

 3. In the **journey** module, there is a `journeyMaker()` function.
 In that function, there is a variable named `areas` which will have the value of an object.
 Use your debugger to show what the value of each key is on that object.
 Use [Loom](https://www.loom.com) to record your session.
    > https://www.loom.com/share/b6f9f4cd473a41df8dec046fa9e67e45